-In FY 2009 Stanford completed and certified the public greenhouse gas (GHG) inventory for 2007 with the California Climate Action Registry (CCAR).
-This is the second consecutive year Stanford has been a member of the CCAR and filed official GHG inventories.
+In FY 2010 Stanford completed and certified the public greenhouse gas (GHG) inventory for 2008 with the California Climate Action Registry (CCAR).
+This is the third consecutive year Stanford has been a member of the CCAR and filed official GHG inventories.

-Stanford also completed development of a long range campus Energy and Climate Plan, now available at < http://sustainable.stanford.edu/climate_action>.
-The proposed plan culminates over a year of intensive effort by SEM in collaboration with other campus units and expert faculty, including peer reviews by two separate professional consultants.
-This ambitious proposal calls for achieving aggressive new efficiency standards set in 2007 for Stanford's upcoming new building projects; continuance and expansion of major energy conservation programs for our existing buildings; and significant changes in campus energy supply.
+Stanford also completed development of a long range campus Energy and Climate Plan, now available at < http://sustainable.stanford.edu/climate\action>.
+This plan calls for achieving aggressive new efficiency standards set in 2007 for Stanford's upcoming new building projects; continuance and expansion of major energy conservation programs for our existing buildings; and significant changes in campus energy supply.